 Originally performed by Townes Van Zandt on the album The Nashville Sessions, the song has been covered by a great number of artists including the great Molly Tuttle.
 Molly is well known for her high-level guitar techniques and as such, she’s a prolific teacher in the bluegrass space.
 She was even the first woman ever to be awarded the International Bluegrass Music Association’s Guitar Player of the Year award in both 2017 and 2018.

 This really showcases how good Molly’s technique is, as she’s able to play fast, alternate-picked pentatonic/blues runs while singing.
 The song is very demanding from a technical perspective for both the accuracy it requires and the speed at which it’s played.
 Not for the faint of heart!

 Click Here for tab for Neon by John Mayer

-This drop C tune will at first seem like an incredibly difficult song to play, but thanks to some helpful tips John has released on his tiktok account we can see that there is a stable ‘thumping’ pattern John plays with his thumb throughout, so once you have that down the rest should fall into place much easier.
+This drop C tune will at first seem like an incredibly difficult song to play, but thanks to some helpful tips John released on his TikTok account, we can see that there is a stable ‘thumping’ pattern he plays with his thumb throughout.
+So once you have that down, the rest should fall into place much easier.

-Click Here for tab for Stevie Ray Vaighan
+Click Here for tab for Pride and Joy (Acoustic) Stevie Ray Vaughan